Serena Bishop: Development

-Character development

-Serena has been characterised as a snob who embarks on a journey growing up and becoming more likeable in the process.
-Originally Serena's tendency to act like a spoilt snob annoyed some viewers, who labelled the character as "mean".
-Describing Serena's journey and people's perception of her, Sacher stated: "Towards the middle and the end, she started growing up and she had some life changing experiences that really made her mature, and then people just started relating to her and really understanding her, and I think because she began as a snobby person they really appreciated her more so as she was growing up."

 Sacher has stated that Serena's exit from the serial seemed premature.
 Serena had just started growing up, Sacher felt it was a shame she did not get to play the rest of her journey out.
 However she was happy with her dramatic exit in the plane crash.
 Of the filming of Serena's exit, Sacher had to film in a swimming pool fitting with dark lighting and a wave machine.
 She felt that from an actor's viewpoint it was good to "get her teeth into" the drama filled scenes.